Drummer (military): Decline

 The use of drums beyond the parade ground declined rapidly as the 19th century progressed, being replaced by the bugle in the signalling role, although it was often the drummers who were required to play them.
 A widely reported incident at the Battle of Isandlwana during the Anglo-Zulu War of 1879, spelled the end of boys being sent on active service by the British Army.
 Part of the British force returned to their camp at night to find that it had been overrun by the Zulu army a few hours previously.
 An eyewitness reported that "Even the little drummer boys that we had in the band, they were hung up on hooks, and opened like sheep.
 It was a pitiful sight".
 Doubt has since been cast on this account, since the youngest drummer to be killed was 18, and the youngest boy present was 16.
 Despite this, Charles Edwin Fripp's famous painting, The Last Stand at Isandlwana, shows a small blond-haired boy amongst the adult soldiers.

 The US Army kept drummers and fifers with the infantry, until they were finally abolished in the field in 1917.
-Drums, like other instruments, were now only used for parades and ceremonies.
+Drums, like other instruments, are now only used for parades and ceremonies.